Understand what to expect if scrapie has been detected on your farm

 Below is a checklist of the recommended information to prepare before your detailed farm visit.
 To avoid any delays or unnecessary visits, have this information ready for the inspector's visit and, if possible, provide photocopies of your records.

-- Detailed description of farm management practices, including number and types of animals, management practices (pasturing, pens, lambing practices, feeding practice); and
+- detailed description of farm management practices, including number and types of animals, management practices (pasturing, pens, lambing practices, feeding practice)

 What happens on farms identified as having a link to my infected farm?

 Once your farm is quarantined and declared scrapie infected, a CFIA inspector will outline what will be destroyed in an effort to prevent the spread of disease.
 Typically all susceptible animals are ordered destroyed when scrapie is detected on a farm.
-For sheep, adult sheep and breeding stock younger than 12 months that are genetically low risk for scrapie may be permitted to remain on the farm.
+For sheep, adult sheep and breeding stock (lambs) that are genetically low risk for scrapie may be permitted to remain on the farm.
 This is determined through scrapie susceptibility testing or genotype testing.

 Genotyping is not available for goats at the present time as association studies between specific genetics and susceptibility to scrapie are less clear in goats.
 As a result all goats are ordered destroyed.

-All adult sheep (older than 12 months) on your scrapie infected farm will be genotyped.
+All sheep (9 months and older) on your scrapie infected farm will be genotyped.
 As well, young animals identified as breeding stock may be genotyped.
 Genotyping sheep is a genetic test that tells us which animals are at a higher risk of developing scrapie.